Intoxication Part One

 The opposite is true.
-Alcohol opens up the pores of the skin, allowing perspiration to increase, which lowers body temperature.
+Alcohol opens up the pores of the skin, allowing perspiration to increase, which lowers body temperature and cools the body.

 Alcohol may seem to relieve stress in the short term; however, it does not treat the underlying cause of stress.
 Indeed, the use of alcohol can lead to increased anxiety, which in turn may lead to the use of alcohol as self-medication and potential alcohol dependency.

 Some people will try to tell you they are better at darts after a few drinks.
 In fact, the motor functions that control coordination are affected by alcohol immediately.

 Alcohol can help you fall asleep, but once the alcohol levels are reduced by the passage of time, normal sleeping patterns are disrupted.
 This is why heavy drinkers feel tired in the morning.
 Alcohol can also cause insomnia and aggravate existing sleep problems.

 There is only one way to sober up: time.
 Cold showers, drinking coffee and dancing will not sober an intoxicated person up faster.